Aldbg74/Aldbg74/README.md

 🇸🇪 Swedish Actually Learning <br>

 <h1> What I'm currently working on ?</h1>
-- HandOs, arch-based OS offering a turnkey operating system solution for children with disabilities. <br>
-- {NOT FOUND NAME}, Identity security system via blockchain <br>
 - Epicry, like WannaCry, but made by good guys <br>
-- Bug Bounty
+- Flipper_BLE_Crash, a plugin for Flipper for crash bluetooth things

 <h1>Programming Language</h1>
 <div style="text-align: center;">